ckeditor/ckeditor4-docs/guides/dev/configuration/styles/README.md

 The [Styles Combo](http://ckeditor.com/addon/stylescombo) plugin adds the **Styles** drop-down list to the CKEditor toolbar.
 This list makes it easy to apply customized styles and semantic values to content created in the editor.

+The Styles Combo plugin is included in the Standard and Full presets available from the official CKEditor [Download](http://ckeditor.com/download) page.
+You can also [add it to your custom build](#!/guide/dev_plugins) through [CKBuilder](http://ckeditor.com/builder).

+{@img styles_01.png}

-The entries available in the **Styles** drop-down list can (and actually should!) be customized to suit your needs.
+The image above shows the **Styles** drop-down with default styles.
+The entries available in the drop-down list can (and actually should!) be customized to suit your needs.

 ## Defining Styles